damn/core.component/README.md

 # <p align="center"> x.x - gamedev language </p>

-A Clojure [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) DSL which is working with plain atoms, maps, keywords and multimethods.
+A Clojure [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) DSL which works with plain atoms, maps, keywords and multimethods.
 No type classes involved.
 No dependencies and only 60 LOC.

-This system is not a tech demo but has been used since a few months in an action RPG game I am developing.
+This system is not a tech demo but has been used for a few months in an action RPG game I am developing.
 (Unreleased yet).
-You can see an application in [gdl, a clojure game engine](https://github.com/damn/gdl).
+You can see its application in [gdl, a Clojure game engine](https://github.com/damn/gdl).

 # Why gamedev language?

-I want to create language extensions (which is simple in clojure through macros) and [libraries](https://github.com/damn/gdl) with the goal to make it more simple, easy and fn to design emergent systems.
+I wanted to create language extensions (which is simple in Clojure through macros) and [libraries](https://github.com/damn/gdl) with the goal to make it more simple, easy, and fun to design emergent systems.

 # Rationale

-Because game state is stored in different atoms for each entity, we have to make use with side effects.
+Because game state is stored in different atoms for each entity, we have to make use of side effects.
-But for functions which only handle local component state we want to make them purely functional. x.x allows us to separate both functions with side effects and pure functions cleanly.
+But for functions which only handle local component state we want to make them purely functional. x.x allows us to separate functions with side effects and pure functions cleanly.

 # Installation